-© FSC I.C.Group forest management certification has been developed to help smaller woodland owners achieve FSC certification by reducing the costs of certification.
+© FSC I.C.Group Forest Management certification has been developed to help owners and managers of woodlands - especially of smaller woodlands - to achieve FSC certification by reducing costs.

 How does it work?